pishleback/Algebraeon/README.md

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's Issue Tracker.

 # Contributing
 Contributions are welcome.
-There are two primary ways to contribute:
+The two primary ways to contribute are:

-## Using the issue tracker
+### Using the issue tracker
 Use the issue tracker to suggest feature requests, report bugs, and ask questions.

-## Changing the code-base
+### Changing the code-base
 You should fork this repository, make changes in your own fork, and then submit a pull request.
 New code should have associated unit tests that validate implemented features and the presence or lack of defects.

 Algebraeon is organized as a [cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 Run `cargo test` in the root directory to build and run all tests.